 Anyway, minor variations of that kind are by no means even remotely exclusive to Half-Life.
 Even setting aside the version differences created by both ports to new platforms and incremental updates on live services like Steam—many games come with aesthetic variations baked in, through the graphical, audio, and gameplay settings available in the menu.
 Similarly, games frequently release with differences based on the region in which the player lives.
-Famously, there was a 10 Hz difference between North American and European consoles during most of the period that both NTSC and PAL standards were in use.
-Cultural and legal differences have often introduced small variations, like the censoring of sexual jokes and imagery when distributing games in North America, the censoring of violence when distributing games in Germany, and the censoring of all of the above and more when distributing games in Australia or China.
+Famously, there was a 10 Hz difference between North American and European consoles for decades due to NTSC and PAL standards that were in use.
+Cultural and legal differences have often introduced small variations, like the censoring of sexual jokes and imagery when distributing games in the USA, the censoring of violence when distributing games in Germany, and the censoring of all of the above and more when distributing games in China.

 The earliest version of Half-Life, as sold on disc in 1998, has options to change the game’s difficulty, alter its display resolution, download the latest online update of the game, and even toggle “visuals inappropriate for younger players” (which refers to some of the blood and gore in the game).